Philippines campaign (1941–1942): Defenses

-USAFFE
+United States Army Forces in the Far East

-From mid-1941, following increased tension between Japan and several other powers, including the United States, Britain and the Netherlands, many countries in South East Asia and the Pacific began to prepare for the possibility of war.

-By December 1941, the combined defense forces in the Philippines were organized into the US Army Forces in the Far East (USAFFE), which eventually included the Philippine Army's 1st Regular Division, 2nd (Constabulary) Division, and 10 mobilized reserve divisions, and the United States Army's Philippine Department.
-General Douglas MacArthur was recalled from retirement by the U.S. War Department and named commander of USAFFE on July 26, 1941.
-MacArthur had retired in 1937 after two years as military advisor to the Philippine Commonwealth, and accepted control of the Philippine Army, tasked by the Filipino government with reforming an army made up primarily of reservists lacking equipment, training and organization.
+From mid-1941, following increased tension between Japan and several other powers, including the United States, Britain and the Netherlands, many countries in Southeast Asia and the Pacific began to prepare for the possibility of war.
+By December 1941, the combined defense forces in the Philippines were organized into the United States Army Forces in the Far East (USAFFE), which included the Philippine Army's 1st Regular Division, 2nd (Constabulary) Division, and 10 mobilized reserve divisions, and the United States Army's Philippine Department.
+General Douglas MacArthur was recalled from retirement by the War Department and named commander of USAFFE on 26 July 1941.
+MacArthur had retired in 1937 after two years as military advisor to the Philippine Commonwealth and accepted control of the Philippine Army, tasked by the Filipino government with reforming an army made up primarily of reservists lacking equipment, training and organization.

-On July 31, 1941, the Philippine Department had 22,532 troops assigned, approximately half of them Filipino.
+On 31 July 1941, the Philippine Department had 22,532 troops assigned, approximately half of them Filipino.
 MacArthur recommended the reassignment of department commander Major General George Grunert in October 1941 and took command himself.
 The main component of the department was the U.S. Army Philippine Division, a 10,500-man formation that consisted mostly of Philippine Scouts (PS) combat units.
 The Philippine Department had been reinforced between August and November 1941 by 8,500 troops of the U.S. Army Air Forces, and by three Army National Guard units, including its only armor, two battalions of M3 light tanks.
 These units, the 200th Coast Artillery Regiment (an antiaircraft unit), 192nd Tank Battalion, and 194th Tank Battalion, drew troops from New Mexico, Wisconsin, Illinois, Ohio, Kentucky, Minnesota, Missouri, and California.
-After reinforcement, the department's strength as of November 30, 1941 was 31,095, including 11,988 Philippine Scouts.
+After reinforcement, the department's strength was 31,095, including 11,988 Philippine Scouts.